Introduction to Internet Control Message Protocol

 - Rest of header: This field is for each type of message.

 - Data section: This filed is an error message.
 It carries information about the original packet that has an error.
 In the case of query messages, this field carries extra information based on the query type.

 Here are the types of Internet Control Message Protocol messages given below

 1. Error Reporting Messages

 Error reporting messages are used to report problems that the router or host may face while transforming the datagrams.
 Remember that error reporting messages don’t correct the router’s error; it simply gives the summarized report of the error.
-Error messages are always sent to the source i.e. sender site because datagrams contain only source and the destination IP address.
+Error messages are always sent to the source, i.e. sender site because datagrams contain only the source and the destination IP address.
 Internet Control Message Protocol uses an IP address of the source to send an error message.

 There are five types of error reporting messages –

 - Time exceeded message